 • production of nanomaterials (laboratories, chemical industry workshops, start-ups)

-• the collection, the transport, the treatment (recycling) and/orwaste disposal that should be treated as hazardous waste24See in particular INRS, De la production au traitement des déchets de nanomatériaux manufacturés, May 2019 (as well as everything that has been in contact with nanomaterials: packaging, ventilation system filters, vacuum cleaner bags, respiratory protection equipment, suits, etc.)
+• collection, transport, treatment (recycling) and/or disposal of waste that should be treated as hazardous waste22See in particular INRS, De la production au traitement des déchets de nanomatériaux manufacturés, May 2019 (as well as everything that has been in contact with nanomaterials: packaging, ventilation system filters, vacuum cleaner bags, respiratory protection equipment, suits, etc.).

-The Dutch trade union confederation (FNV) recommended in 2011 to evaluate the life cycle from their entry into the company to their exit (whether finished or semi-finished products or waste)25See Working safely with engineered nanomaterials and nanoproducts – A guide for employers and employees, Netherlands Trade Union Confederation (FNV), Netherlands, August 2012.
+The Dutch trade union confederation (FNV) recommended in 2011 to evaluate the life cycle of nanomaterials from their entry into the company to their exit (whether finished or semi-finished products or waste)23See Working safely with engineered nanomaterials and nanoproducts – A guide for employers and employees, Netherlands Trade Union Confederation (FNV), Netherlands, August 2012.
 (The first version dates from May 2011).

-The German Institute for Occupational Safety and Health had already warned in 2007 that interface points in the production process must be controlled26See Guidance for handling and use of nanomaterials at the workplace, German Federal Institute for Occupational Safety and Health (BAuA), 2007 (an update was published in 2012, but available in German only here)as well as the handling areas.
+The German Institute for Occupational Safety and Health had already warned in 2007 that interface points in the production process must be controlled24See Guidance for handling and use of nanomaterials at the workplace, German Federal Institute for Occupational Safety and Health (BAuA), 2007 (an update was published in 2012, but available in German only here) as well as the handling areas.

 Finally, it is necessary to identify and eliminate other potential sources of nanomaterial emissions on all sites where nanomaterials are used / manufactured / stored.